mnassabain/my-calories/README.md

 * Specify your goals
 * Create your own custom meals
-* Track daily meals, calories & macros
+* Track daily calories & macros
 * Track your weight